piyopiyoex/open_jtalk_elixir/README.md

 Use Open JTalk from Elixir.
-This package builds a local `open_jtalk` CLI and, by default, bundles a UTF-8 dictionary and an HTS voice (you can disable this), exposing three convenient APIs:
+This package builds a local `open_jtalk` CLI and, by default, bundles a UTF-8 dictionary and an HTS voice (you can disable this), exposing convenient functions:

+- `OpenJTalk.say/2` — synthesize and play via a system audio player
 - `OpenJTalk.to_wav_file/2` — synthesize text to a WAV file
 - `OpenJTalk.to_wav_binary/2` — synthesize and return WAV bytes
-- `OpenJTalk.say/2` — synthesize and play via a system audio player
+- `OpenJTalk.Wav.concat_binaries/1` — merge multiple WAV binaries (same format)
+- `OpenJTalk.Wav.concat_files/1` — merge multiple WAV files from paths (same format)

 ## Install